lefft/boosh/README.md

 <br>

 > `fdr_posthoc_exclusion_sim/`
-	copy of chemla blog post on flexible outlier exclusion criteria in RT studies, discuss whether this is a real problem. ultimately will apply this strategy to cases w messy data, unbalanced designs, etc.
+	copy of chemla blog post on flexible outlier exclusion criteria in RT studies, discuss whether this is a real problem. ultimately will apply this strategy to cases w messy data, unbalanced designs, etc. (note that `ml_fiddling/haus_price/FDR_simstudy.ipynb` is a similar lil sim abt fdr + multiple comparisons)

 <br>